-- a) What is the policy of Randstad regarding people who identify as neither male nor female? b) Why does Randstad in its reporting only categorize between males and females (AR. - b) Why does Randstad in its reporting only categorize between males and females (AR, P162)? - c) Does Randstad offer the possibility to employees and talents to indicate that they identify as neither male nor female?
+a) What is the policy of Randstad regarding people who identify as neither male nor female?b) Why does Randstad in its reporting only categorize between males and females (AR, P162)?

+c) Does Randstad offer the possibility to employees and talents to indicate that they identify as neither male nor female?
 If not, is Randstad willing to offer employees and talents this opportunity?